-Senior Pick-up Service: We are able to offer a limited pick-up service for seniors and residents with disabilities who are unable to bring items to the clean-up.
-Pick-up services will be offered on a first-come, first-served basis, so don’t delay to sign up by calling 651-695-4000 if you qualify for this service!
+We are able to offer a limited pick-up service for seniors and residents with disabilities who are unable to bring items to the clean-up.
+Pick-up services will be offered on a first-come, first-served basis.
+Please call 651-695-4005 in early September to arrange a pick-up if you qualify for this service!

 Plan ahead and pack your car accordingly - this is the order in which the stations will appear, starting with items that should be placed on top:

 - Reusable household goods.
 Almost anything that is in good shape may be left at the reuse area.

 - Children's items, such as books, toys and clothes.